Citrus-Software/mikan-docs/docs/introduction/about.md

 ## What is Mikan

-**Mikan** is a rigging toolkit developed for **Autodesk Maya** and **Tangerine** — TeamTO Technology’s high-performance animation platform.
-It is designed to author rig blueprints that are software-agnostic and production-ready, enabling the creation of complete rigs from start to finish: from guide placement to advanced deformation graphs.
+**Mikan** is a modern rigging toolkit developed for **Autodesk Maya** and **Tangerine**, a high-performance animation platform originally built in-house at **TeamTO** and now available to external partners.
+Mikan enables the creation of robust, software-agnostic rig blueprints — from guide placement to advanced deformation setups.

-Born from years of production experience, Mikan aims to combine **performance** with **ergonomics**.
-It generates flexible, customizable rigs while ensuring consistency and reproducibility across projects.
+Born from years of production experience, Mikan combines **performance**, **modularity**, and **ergonomics** to deliver consistent, scalable rigs that are ready for demanding pipelines.

 ### Key Concepts

-- **Cross-Platform Blueprinting**
-  Mikan builds a single, unified **blueprint** — or rig template — that drives rig generation both in Maya and Tangerine.

 - **High-Performance Autorig**
-  Mikan provides a performant and user-friendly autorig solution, capable of generating versatile and studio-grade rigs with minimal friction.
+  A fast, user-friendly autorig system capable of generating high-quality, customizable rigs with minimal friction.

 - **Round-Trip Workflow**
-  Mikan promotes a continuous **template → rig → template** feedback loop.
-Every modification — adding controllers, tweaking skin weights, repositioning elements — is performed directly on the blueprint.
-Rebuilding the rig applies and syncs these changes across both Maya and Tangerine.
+  Mikan supports a seamless **template → rig → template** feedback loop.
+Any changes — from control tweaks to deformation adjustments — are performed directly on the blueprint, then rebuilt and propagated across both Maya and Tangerine.

 - **Pipeline-Ready by Design**
-  Mikan enables the industrialization of rigging: consistent, high-quality rigs that are ready for delivery to external teams and partners.
+  Mikan industrializes rigging: it guarantees consistent, predictable outputs ready for external production teams and partners.

+- **Modular Blueprint Prototyping**
+  Mikan allows fast and scalable prototyping of rig mechanisms.
+Thanks to its modular design, technical artists can easily author and iterate on reusable components, enabling precise control over the structure and behavior of rigs — from simple props to advanced facial systems.

-- **Format Neutrality**
+- **Software-Agnostic Rigging**
-  The blueprint can be exported as **Alembic**, facilitating interoperability with other DCC tools.
+  A single, unified blueprint drives rig generation across both Maya and Tangerine.
+These blueprints can also be exported in neutral formats such as **Alembic**, ensuring compatibility with external DCC tools.

 ### Target Audience & Prerequisites

-- **Target Audience** Studios, clients, and external partners looking to adopt **Tangerine** for animation, and in need of advanced, production-ready rigs optimized for this platform.
+- **Target Audience**
+  Studios, clients, and external partners looking to adopt **Tangerine** for animation, and in need of advanced, production-ready rigs optimized for this platform.

+- **Prerequisites**
-- **Prerequisites** Basic knowledge of rigging in **Maya** is expected (joints, constraints, hierarchies).
-No prior experience with Mikan or Tangerine is required.
+  Basic knowledge of rigging in **Maya** is expected (joints, constraints, hierarchies).

 ## Blueprint Concept